Oyl-Wallet/alkanes-contract-indexer/README.md

    - detects new heights (filling gaps)
    - on first observation (no previous height): triggers `Pipeline::fetch_pools_for_tip(provider, tip)` once
    - after a successful pools refresh, writes Redis key `indexer-${NETWORK_ENV || NETWORK || 'mainnet'}-pools-lastblock` with value `<tip>`
-   - on first observation AND no `START_HEIGHT`: also processes the current tip immediately
+   - on first observation AND no `START_HEIGHT`: also processes the current tip immediately (publishing enabled)
    - on height increase: first triggers `Pipeline::fetch_pools_for_tip(provider, tip)`
    - then processes each new block via `Pipeline::process_block_sequential`
    - after a block finishes indexing, record a row in `ProcessedBlocks` with the block's hash and timestamp